Gå til sidens indhold

 You are not debt-free after a bankruptcy, but the assets that were sold in connection with the bankruptcy have contributed to reducing your debts.

-A number of people choose to apply for debt rescheduling after a bankruptcy, and if your debts essentially come from commercial activities, more lenient rules apply.
+Several people choose to apply for debt rescheduling after a bankruptcy, and if your debts essentially come from commercial activities, more lenient rules apply.

 How do you file a bankruptcy petition?